-Examples of sector-specific policies include policies for healthcare facilities, educational facilities, and real estate entities.
-Examples of policies designed to respond to specific situations include environmental policies over indemnifications, policies that facilitate transactions, policies that are excess over other environmental carrier forms in order to obtain additional limits, and policies that consist of combined General Liability and environmental forms with the goal of reducing coverage gaps, overlaps, and coverage disputes.
+Examples of sector-specific policies include policies for healthcare facilities, educational facilities, real estate entities, and many others.
+Policies designed to respond to specific situations can include environmental policies over indemnifications, policies that facilitate transactions, policies that are excess over other environmental carrier forms in order to obtain additional limits, and policies that consist of combined General Liability and environmental forms with the goal of reducing coverage gaps, overlaps, and coverage disputes.

-Types of Environmental Insurance Products
+Types of Products

-- Storage Tank policies
+- Storage Tank Coverage

 Significant Environmental Regulations That Have Environmental Liability Provisions